cyew3/oneVPL-intel-gpu/documentation/mediasdk-man.md

 - When the input color format is YUY2 and the output color format is NV12, the SDK enables color conversion from YUY2 to NV12.
 - When the input is interleaved and the output is progressive, the SDK enables de-interlacing.
-- When the input is a single field and the output is interlaced or progressive, the SDK enable field weaving, optionally with deinterlacing.
+- When the input is single field and the output is interlaced or progressive, the SDK enables field weaving, optionally with deinterlacing.
-- When the input is a interlaced and the output is single field, the SDK enable field splitting.
+- When the input is interlaced and the output is single field, the SDK enables field splitting.

 In addition to specifying the input and output formats, the application can provide hints to fine-tune the video processing pipeline operation.
 The application can disable filters in pipeline by using [mfxExtVPPDoNotUse](#mfxExtVPPDoNotUse) structure; enable them by using [mfxExtVPPDoUse](#mfxExtVPPDoUse) structure and configure them by using dedicated configuration structures.
 See Table 4 for complete list of configurable video processing filters, their IDs and configuration structures.
 See the [ExtendedBufferID](#ExtendedBufferID) enumerator for more details.